DMDcoin/dmdv4migration/docs/main.md

 Snapshot is used as information source for creating the genesis block in V4.
 This will take a while.
 During that preparation time, no Node is online.
+During this timeframe, the snaphot data is processed into a data format, that can later be used for the `Initialization and Funding` step.

 ## Bootstraping

-After that, the Genesis Block and the Chain Specification is ready and DMDv4 can be started with a initial validator set of 12 nodes this 12 nodes are well knows foundation and high trusted community members which are the only onces who get their funds distributed direct at genesis block and not via claiming tool later on
+After that, the Genesis Block and the Chain Specification is ready and DMDv4 can be started with a initial validator set of 12 nodes. this 12 nodes are well knows foundation and high trusted community members which are the only onces who get their funds distributed direct at genesis block and not via claiming tool later on

 the reason is that the network needs validators to create blocks from start on